#1Head2Votes – Thanks to Brexit, European voters should be able to vote for real EU MEPs – TAXI: Strasbourg, Europe

 What a nice pun would it be, that thanks to his campaign for Brexit, Nigel Farage is eventually replaced by a true European MEP, don’t you think fellow Eurofederalists?

 NoA- This post is public and made on behalf of the Union of European Federalists – Groupe Europe.
-It does not represent views of the Commission (for which I work) or of the Party of European Federalists (of which I am a member).
+It does not represent views of the Commission (for which I work) or of Stand-Up for Europe/Party of European Federalists (for which I campaign).
 Re-publishing is possible under Copyleft principles.
 I would appreciate being informed and the UEF being quoted.

 More info on JEF – the French acronym of Young European Federalists, founded in 1972, when UK was still not a member and English not an EU language @ https://www.jef.eu/home/ & https://en.wikipedia.org/wiki/Young_European_Federalists